This article has been approved by an Indeed Career Coach

 Salary is a consistent payment to an employee based on working a full-time position.
 Employers typically usually distribute salaries on a monthly or bimonthly basis, but some businesses pay salaries out annually.
 The amount and frequency of your pay should be part of your employment contract.

 Each salary payment is a fixed amount.
-For example, you’ll get $5,000 per month before taxes with a salary of $60,000 per year before taxes.
+For example, you’ll get $5,000 per month before taxes with a salary of $60,000 per year.
 This is called gross pay, and the amount after taxes is net pay.

 Read more: What is Gross Pay?